girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 ### Git & GitHub

 Before we proceed, we'd like to clarify the distinction between Git and Github.
-Git is a version control system (VCS) that allows us to keep track of the history of our source code.
-GitHub is a service that hosts Git projects.
+Git is a version control system (VCS) that allows us to keep track of the history of our source code , whereas GitHub is a service that hosts Git projects.

 We assume you have created an account on Github and installed Git on your System.

-Now tell Git your name and E-mail (used on Github) address.
+Now enter your name and E-mail (used on Github) address in Git, by using following command.

 `$ git config --global user.name "YOUR NAME"`
 ` $ git config --global user.email "YOUR EMAIL ADDRESS"`